PsychoPoet Research Initiative

 What does "take with food" mean?

 You take it with a drink during or just after your meal.
 This helps the body to absorb the supplement.
-Obviously you don't mash it all in with your food.
+Obviously you don't mix it in with your mashed potatoes, that would taste like my friend Laura's cooking.

 What happens if I miss a dose?